howardsolutions/docker-bootdev/README.md

 The -t helloworld:latest flag tags the image with the name "helloworld" and the "latest" tag.
 Names are used to organize your images, and tags are used to keep track of different versions.
 ```

+## Creating an Environment

+- "What's the point of dockerizing this simple service"?
+Well, at the moment, there are only a couple of benefits:

+1. Anyone with Docker can run your image, regardless of their OS

+2. You can easily deploy containers of your image on any cloud service that uses images (most of them) or on an orchestration server like Kubernetes.

+3. If your server were written in a language like Python or JavaScript, you could bundle the interpreter and dependencies INSIDE the image so that you don't need to reconfigure them on the server.

+- one of the best things about Docker is that it allows you to ship an entire environment.